 When you have a somatic session with me, you are benefitting from my years of experience working with the body, mind, and nervous system.

-I use my training and experience as a SPRE Practitioner, as well as completed hours of study with Dr. Stephen Porges (Polyvagal theory); Somatic experts Dr. Scott Lyons, Nkem Ndefo, Dr. Arielle Schwartz, and Dr. Albert Wong; Fran Booth, Integrated Somatic Parts Work.
+I use my training and experience as a SPRE Practitioner, as well as completed hours of study and case consultation from Dr. Stephen Porges (Polyvagal theory); somatic and psychological experts Dr. Scott Lyons, Nkem Ndefo, Dr. Arielle Schwartz, Dr. Albert Wong, Deb Dana, Peter Levine, Manuela Mischke-Reed, Pat Ogden, Fran Booth, Frank Anderson, MD, and Richard Strozzi-Heckler.

 I also incorporate: